-Box, a cloud storage provider, has not yet updated its BoxDrive app to work with MacOS BigSur and M1 Max, and this is something you should be aware of.
-There are error messages that are preventing the application from loading correctly and there is no known time to correct it.
+Box, a cloud storage provider, has not yet updated its BoxDrive app to work with macOS BigSur and M1 Max, and this is something you should be aware of.
+There are error messages that are preventing the application from loading correctly and there is no known time to correct them.
 Box says it works to “actively update” the BoxDrive application.

 Brand New design

 macOS Big Sur is the first major redesign for MacOS after Mac OS X, and Apple introduces a new but familiar new look that focuses on transparency, compatibility, and content.